New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Main results

-This coupling was used by \cite{Chatterjee2006} to obtain an exponential approximation for the spectrum of the Bernoulli-Laplace Markov chain.
-In order to obtain optimal rates, \cite{Chatterjee2006} develop more application specific theorems than ours.
+This coupling was used by \citet{Chatterjee2006} to obtain an exponential approximation for the spectrum of the Bernoulli--Laplace Markov chain.
+In order to obtain optimal rates, \citet{Chatterjee2006} develop more application specific theorems than ours.